 Have you ever found yourself in a situation where you needed a quick icebreaker to liven up the mood?
-Or perhaps you were looking for a fun way to get to know new people better?
+But or perhaps you were looking for a fun way to get to know new people better?
 "Two Truths and a Lie" might just be the perfect game for you.
 It is simple, engaging, and requires nothing more than a bit of creativity and a willingness to share some personal tidbits.

 Main Subheading